mangate/SelfGPT/README.md

 ## Running SelfGPT using Docker

-1. **Note**: the docker image uses config files placed in `runtime-context/`.

-2. Add the _OpenAI_ API key to the `runtime-context/config-secret.yaml` file.

-3. Choose the path for your database file and add it to the `runtime-context/config-secret.yaml` file as well.
-   If the path is relative, it will be relative to the location you run `run-docker.cmd` from (step 7).

-4. Add your NGROK auth token to `runtime-context/ngrok-secret.yml` (`yml` not `yaml`) (visit https://dashboard.ngrok.com/get-started/your-authtoken)
+1. Add your NGROK auth token to `user/config/ngrok.yml` (`yml` not `yaml`) (visit https://dashboard.ngrok.com/get-started/your-authtoken)

-5. You need to set up your _Twilio_ account similar to step 7 in the previous section.
+2. You need to set up your _Twilio_ account similar to step 7 in the previous section.

-6. Run `build-docker.cmd`
+3. Run `build-docker.cmd`

-7. Run `run-docker.cmd`
+4. Run `run-docker.cmd`

-8. Finally, copy the NGROK forwarding address into your Twilio configuration.
+5. Finally, copy the NGROK forwarding address into your Twilio configuration.

 ## Known issues